 (Incidentally, these print wheels were sourced from IBM) The 15 pitch Gothic Mini type wheel I also bought recently during my U.K. trip (the one with the Selectric-style spring clip) works perfectly well when the EX-42 is set to 12 pitch:

 According to the operating manual: “For the machines to USA/Canada function keys are indicated with the names of the functions instead of the arrow marks.”
 Not sure why someone thought that was necessary.

 Electronic Typewriter Instruction Guides

-These instructions guides either came with the typewriters I purchased, or were purchased solely for the purpose of scanning and sharing FREE.
+The following guide is freely shared.
 A small donation, however, will make it easier for me to continue to add to this archive.
 Thank you!